Appearance vs. security

-In the app below we have two Text and Image components each which are visible or hidden depending on their status.
+In the app below, we have two Choice and Image components.
+Each image is visible or hidden depending on the delivery status.
 The data here is not private, it's purely informational, so it's safe to use conditional visibility.

-In an Employee Directory, there is a tab called 'Managers'.
-This tab uses a filter to show only employees where the
+In an Inventory app, there is a tab named 'Products.'
+This tab uses a filter to show only the products for which the

-In this case, it's ok to use the filter condition as we're already displaying the filtered out information (employees) elsewhere in our app.
+In this case, it's ok to use the filter condition as we're already displaying the filtered-out information (products) elsewhere in our app.

-The app below shows a component with each employee's social security number on it.
+The app below shows a component with each employee's yearly performance on it.
 It's using conditional visibility to only show this component when the user who's logged in is an admin.

-This is not a secure way of displaying data to admins as the social security number will still be downloaded by the app, even when it's not visible on the screen.
+This is not a secure way of displaying data to admins as the yearly performance statics will still be downloaded by the app, even when it's not visible on the screen.

-The app below has a tab for Employee Feedback which contains private submissions from employees to management.
-You can see that there's a Tab Visibility condition to only show this tab when the user who's logged in is a manager.
+The app below has a tab for company reports, which contains private financial data.
+You can see that there's a Tab Visibility condition to only show this tab when the user who's logged in is the CEO.

-This is not a secure way of displaying data to managers as the data in this tab will still be downloaded by the app, even if it's not visible to users other than managers.
+This is not a secure way of displaying data to managers as the data in this tab will still be downloaded by the app, even if it's not visible to users other than the CEO.

-The Employee Directory below has a table with private information in it without Row Owners applied.
+The app below has a table with private information in it without Row Owners applied.